intelowlproject/IntelOwl/docs/source/Contribute.md

 ## Create a pull request

+### Install testing requirements
+1. Run `pip install -r test-requirements.txt` to install the requirements to  validate your code.

 #### Pass linting and tests
 1. Run `psf/black` to lint the files automatically and then `flake8` to check: